Volemus.

-One of the most noticeable things about Lactifluus volemus is their smell, a sort of strong, cheesy, crotchy aroma.
+One of the most noticeable things about Voluminous Milk Caps (Lactifluus volemus) is their smell, a sort of strong, cheesy, crotchy aroma.
 Whatever you want to compare it to, it's strong, and it's noticeable, as long as the mushrooms are fresh.

 The smell fades as it cooks though, and transforms into delicious, nutty, mushroomy-ness.
 Here's one of the first things I decided to make with them: a nod to the love of cooking saffron milk caps they have in Spain where they're known as niscalos or rovellones.